joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * Customer insights: By building strong relationships with customers, companies can gain valuable insights into their needs, preferences, and behavior, which can inform future product development and marketing strategies.

-However, the direct sales business model also has some disadvantages, including:
+The direct sales business model also has some disadvantages, including:

 * High cost of sales: The sales process in a direct sales model can be costly and time-consuming, which can impact the company's bottom line.